Key Takeaways

 Instead, approach the competitor's strengths strategically and use them to highlight your product's advantages.

-Apple does it effectively on its iPhone comparison page.
-Rather than criticize Android, Apple highlights its seamless integration of hardware and software as an advantage over Android's fragmented ecosystem.
+Apple does this on its iPhone comparison page.
+Rather than criticize Android, Apple highlights its integration of hardware and software as an advantage over Android's fragmented approach.
 The comparison feels confident, not combative.

 You can apply the same principle by using testimonials that show contrast.
-A side-by-side testimonial block - one quote from a customer frustrated with the competitor, another praising your solution.
+A side-by-side testimonial block — one quote from a customer frustrated with the competitor, another praising your product — works well.

 For example: "Customer A felt lost with the complexity of Competitor X, but Customer B found our product intuitive and easy to navigate from the start."